 Restricted working hours

-The traffic management team may apply restricted working hours to your works access permit due to the following;
+The Road Corridor Manager may apply restricted working hours to your works access permit due to the following;

 - To avoid peak traffic flows

-- to consider school drop off/pick up and foot traffic
+- To allow for school drop off/pick up and foot traffic

 Traffic Signal and Intersections

-Any Traffic Management within 50m of signals or works including work vehicles blocking timing loops, lane closures etc then the Tauranga Transport Operations Centre (TTOC) MUST be advised so that signal sequences may be altered to compensate.
+For any Temporary Traffic Management within 50m of signals, or works including work vehicles blocking detection loops, or lane closures etc, the Tauranga Transport Operations Centre (TTOC) MUST be advised so that signal sequences may be altered to compensate.

 A reasonable notice period is required to ensure a timely service as follows:

-- for planned works, ideally a week prior
+- For planned works, at least a week prior

 Please contact council on 07 577 7000.